 Ashley Brown, Manager of Impact and Learning at TippingPoint, spoke on Understanding the Effects of Poverty at TippingPoint.
 Tipping Point Community works to break the cycle of poverty for individuals and families in the Bay Area.
 In this presentation, she demonstrated how they used Trifacta to transform large public datasets into a structure that allowed them to evaluate their education portfolio’s performance.
 Ashley even gave a hands-on demo to show the recipe steps she used for unioning and unpivoting multiple datasets.

 If you enjoyed these presentations, please join us for future upcoming Data & Drinks meetups.
-Visit our user group overview page to find a meetup near you or participate in helping to get a meetup group started in your area.
+Visit our community to find a meetup near you or participate in helping to get a meetup group started in your area.